 Go For It!

-There is a lot of information available on how to raise rabbits for meat, but not as many people who are trying colony rabbit raising.
-I hope my quick photo tour of our basic colony set up may answer some basic questions for those who are considering it for their own meat rabbits.
+There is a lot of information available on how to raise rabbits for meat.
+Not as many people are trying colony rabbit raising or sharing about it.
+I hope this post answers some basic questions for those who are considering it for their own meat rabbits.